cdapio/cdap/docs/loom-docs/source/guide/admin/overview.rst

 Loom includes several tools for administrators to simplify their administrative tasks.
 Apart from the :doc:`Admin UI </guide/admin/ui>`, Loom provides several additional :doc:`metrics and monitoring </guide/admin/monitoring>` tools.
-Loom allows administrators to :doc:`configure their servers </guide/admin/server-config>` and  :doc:`write custom plugins </guide/admin/plugins>` for allocating machines on your providers or to implement custom services.
+Loom allows administrators to :doc:`configure their servers </guide/admin/server-config>` and  :doc:`write custom plugins </guide/admin/plugins>` for allocating machines with your providers or to implement custom services.
-For those administrators who are more command line driven, or wish to write quick administrative scripts, they can employ the :doc:`Web services API </rest/index>`, and use :doc:`macros</guide/admin/macros>` to refer to nodes on a cluster.
+Administrators who are more command line driven, or who wish to write quick administrative scripts, can employ the :doc:`Web services API </rest/index>`.

 Please refer to the following pages for more details: